 Not only does sharing one’s excess wealth, beyond the amount one needs to live a comfortable, secure, and happy life, make more sense when considered from a human perspective, it makes much more sense from a natural or environmental perspective.
 For the present dominant economic model of constantly seeking to increase our possessions and consumption of everything, which is a model that is not at all sustainable in the long run, will, in my opinion, ultimately lead to our extinction, because, due to our unbounded desires, we were not able to live within the bounds of natural restrictions.
 In the long run, we will all be dead, said Keynes, but it does make a difference whether we all die at once, as we are increasingly at risk of doing because of our highly destructive excesses, or gradually in a staggered manner, as has been the case until now, when humanity was able to survive for hundreds of thousands and perhaps millions of years, depending on how one defines humanity, without the benefit of all the scientific discoveries and technological inventions that are presently polluting and destroying the Earth and many of its non-human inhabitants at an alarming and ever-accelerating rate.

 I hereby declare that, provided we make efforts to reduce the global human population, which cannot be allowed to continue growing at its extremely irresponsible present rate, we human beings now know how to produce enough for all people to have enough to satisfy their basic needs while leading meaningful and satisfying lives.
 But this will never happen so long as we continue to labour under a number of mistaken beliefs about human behaviour, in particular that we are rational creatures, that selfishness is innate or good, and therefore should be encouraged, and that selfishness and competition are both beneficial, and therefore they should not be checked, corrected, or impeded in any way.
-For in order to construct the ideal society, which I have called the Inclusive Society, and which will not be based on force or coercion, or on a simple set of rigid rules, as was the case with so many utopias in the past, we must first discredit these and other false beliefs which have begotten so much harm, societal distortions, failures, and undesirable outcomes in the past and present.
+For in order to construct the ideal society, which I have called the Inclusive Society, and which will not be based on force or coercion, or on a simple set of rigid rules, as was the case with so many utopias in the past, we must first discredit these and other false beliefs that have begotten so much harm, societal distortions, failures, and undesirable outcomes in the past and present.
 If the human race is truly to call itself wise and civilized, then we must change the dominant models of behaviour that determine the nature of our societies, so that as many people as possible are able to lead meaningful lives, while we learn to respect all the many wonderful non-human organisms, both plant and animal, with which we share the planet, and without which our species cannot long survive.

 I am well aware of the existence of some birds, such as ostriches, emus, and penguins, that have wings but cannot fly.
 However, these are rare exceptions to the general statement about the relationship between possessing wings and the ability to fly.
-In the case of penguins, their wings have become streamlined and non-jointed flippers that aid them in swimming in the water, in which liquid medium they hunt their prey.
+In the case of penguins, their wings have become streamlined, non-jointed flippers that aid them in swimming in the water, in which liquid medium they hunt their prey.

-That many people in Western societies seek to differentiate themselves from others and deliberately try not to imitate others exactly is due entirely to having grown up observing this particular model of behaviour.
+That many people in Western societies seek to differentiate themselves from others and deliberately try not to imitate others exactly is due entirely to their having grown up observing this particular model of behaviour.
 The desire to be different from others is not innate, for it is a very recent development that, even today, does not exist in all societies.
 In other respects, such as the way they pronounce the words of their native language, or the way they use and hold eating utensils such as spoons, forks, and knives, even Westerners imitate others exactly, since they have never observed the model of someone who attempts deliberately to pronounce words differently from others, or uses or holds these utensils in a different manner.
 Moreover, there are generally strict limits to what is considered acceptable behaviour.
 For example, a person who used a clean sock to wipe one’s mouth while eating would be viewed by other people as a very strange person and would probably be avoided by them.

 To be more precise, I should add that indifference and contempt towards others beget certain dominant models of behaviour, such as that everything one earns rightfully belongs to oneself, and therefore one is not obliged to share any of this wealth with others, unless one wishes to do so.
 These mistaken beliefs are the basis of the false doctrine known as free-market capitalism.

 The great problem with the model of charity that Jesus advocated is that, if one leads a life of voluntary poverty, as he exhorted his followers to do, then one will not be able to help many people, no matter how generous one is, since one will not have much to share with them.
 It is far better to work hard and accumulate riches, and then, while limiting one’s desires to one’s needs, as all organisms do except human beings, to share one’s excess wealth with others who are in want.
 Another important criticism of Jesus’ teachings about wealth and poverty is that if most or all of the generous people in the world remain poor because of his and other people’s contempt for riches, then obviously the majority of rich people will be selfish, for only those who do not believe in or follow this Christian doctrine will become financially successful, which is more or less the situation that prevails in the world today.
 Another important point is that the great majority of people do not want to be poor, and so a religion that preaches voluntary poverty will have little appeal for them.
-Many of those who profess to be Christians ignore this fundamental teaching of Christianity, and they are Christians for other reasons, such as that it gives meaning to their lives, it has helped them get through difficult times or episodes, or the promise of eternal life after death alleviates their fear of death, or eternal non-existence.
+Many of those who profess to be Christians today ignore this fundamental teaching of Christianity, and they are Christians for other reasons, such as that it gives meaning to their lives, it has helped them get through difficult times or events in their lives, or the promise of eternal life after death alleviates their fear of death, or eternal non-existence.

 The common argument that this conspicuous consumption is beneficial because it creates jobs has many problems with it.
 First, it encourages a model of behaviour that is wasteful, profligate, and often leads to boring and repetitive jobs for those who are able to find work.
 Second, it encourages other foolish human beings to want to imitate their profligate lifestyle.
 And third, under the constraining effect of unbridled competition, the constant desire for more and more profits and wealth has led to the elimination of many well-paying jobs in richer countries.